Betterpath/Elm-Native-UI/README.md

 ## How it works

-This section was outdated, but for an overview of the older structure, read this blog post: [Elm Native UI: Writing a React Native app in Elm](http://ohanhi.github.io/elm-native-ui.html)
+This section was outdated, but for an overview of the older structure, read this blog post: [Elm Native UI: Writing a React Native app in Elm](http://betterpath.github.io/elm-native-ui.html)

-You can also watch this [ElmCast Live episode](https://www.livecoding.tv/elmcast/videos/JjbOK-elmcast-live-2), where @ohanhi explains some of the differences between the old and the new versions.
+You can also watch this [ElmCast Live episode](https://www.livecoding.tv/elmcast/videos/JjbOK-elmcast-live-2), where @betterpath explains some of the differences between the old and the new versions.
 (You can safely skip the first 5 minutes, as we had technical issues in the beginning.)

 ## Screenshots